Bluetooth Headphones August EP750 Review – Great Features

-In terms of wearing, the Over-ear headphones leave nothing to be desired.
-Because of the described features, they fit comfortably on the head and only put a medium pressure on the ears.
+In terms of comfort, the August Over-ear headphones leave nothing to be desired.
+Because of the described features, they fit well on the head and only put a medium pressure on the ears.
 In addition, the ear pieces provide enough room even for larger ears.
 If you wear them for a longer period, your ears can get pretty hot, though.
 But that’s something that you almost cannot avoid with Over-ears.

 In contrast to other headphones, the August EP750 have fewer control elements.
 However, the few buttons operate multiple functions.
 So you can use the volume buttons for switching between songs as well.
 The phone button turns the headphones on and off, plays and pauses a song, takes and ends calls, and connects to a device via Bluetooth.
 Another button controls the active noise cancellation (ANC) that we will talk about later on.
 Once you got used to the different functions, the control will be easy.

 The pairing with the iPhone worked without problems in our tests.
-It took only a few seconds until the iPhone was paired with the headphones via Bluetooth.
-Once you turn on the EP750, it pairs automatically with the device, which was connected to them before.
+It took only a few seconds until the iPhone was paired with the August headphones via Bluetooth.
+Once you turn on the EP750, they pair automatically with the device, which was connected to them before.

 A really useful feature is the active noise cancellation (ANC), which reduces annoying noises like loud ventilation systems or motor and turbine noises.
 Voices are not as suppressed as low frequencies.
 So the headphones might not be the best option for loud offices, but it’s perfect for relaxed traveling.
 If you use the ANC while listening to music, you can keep the volume down while it is loud around you.